bjhend/matterbak/README.md

 # matterbak

-Back up Mattermost channels of any type with all posts and files and their users.
+Back up Mattermost channels of any type with all posts, threads, files, users, emojis.

 Mattermost knows several types of channels:

 * Direct channels contain a chat with a single user outside of a team
-* Group channels contain a chat with a a group of users outside of a team
+* Group channels contain a chat with a multiple users outside of a team
 * Channels belonging to a team

 You can configure for each type which channels should be backed up.

-Subsequent runs of the script with the same data dir will only update the channels with new posts.
+Subsequent runs of the script with the same data dir will update the saved data.
 So you can run it once to create an initial backup and later update that backup by running it again.
 If you later add more channels to the configuration those will be downloaded as well.
+In case you have accidentally deleted part of the files of a channel, delete all channel files and update again.
+Otherwise updates may get broken.

 **Attention**: Updating will **skip** any changes to older posts.
 In that case you have to delete the changed post and *all* following posts from the channel dir.
 In case of doubt delete the entire channel dir.